Hui-Ching-Chang/Tic-Tac-Toe/README.md

 The project is organized into the following main components:

-- `Board`: Manages the game board and individual squares.
+- `Board`: Manages the game board and individual squares, determines the winner.
-- `Game`: Orchestrates the game flow, handles state, and determines the winner.
+- `Game`: Orchestrates the game flow, handles state and arrange game history.
 - `Square`: Represents an individual square in the game grid.

 ## Acknowledgments